alhanampi/NodeJS-server-client-practice/README.md

 # NodeJS-server-client-practice
-A project done with NodeJS and Jquery, with a server and a client side.
+A project done with SASS, NodeJS and Jquery, with a server and a client side.

+Still in process, will be finished by the end of the week.